Nauhaus-Lab/visual-stimulus-controller/README.md

 # visual-stimulus-controller
-This code sends commands to the visual-stimulus-generator computer via MATLAB GUI
+This code sends commands over udp to a computer that presents visual stimuli (see visual-stimulus-generator repo).
+It also aligns experimental information (e.g. file names) with local widefield, local ephys, or remote 2photon acquisition.
+Visual stimulus parameters are configured using MATLAB GUI in this folder.
+It is used on a Windows 10 machine with MATLAB 2021.

 Install: